CULTIVATING YOUTH MATTERING FOR MAINE YOUTH

 Gordon Flett, PhD, Author, The Psychology of Mattering: Understanding the Human Need to Be Significant

-Maine Resilience Building Network launched Cultivating Mattering for Maine Youth in response to data and research that makes a compelling case for community involvement in promoting mental health and well-being among young people.
+Maine Youth Thriving launched Cultivating Mattering for Maine Youth in response to data and research that makes a compelling case for community involvement in promoting mental health and well-being among young people.
 According to the 2019 National Survey of Children’s Health, Maine has the nation’s highest rate of children with diagnosed anxiety disorders and the third highest rate of children with diagnosed depression.

 In a 2021 survey of Maine middle and high school students, 20 percent of middle and 18.5 percent of high school students said they have seriously considered suicide.
 At the same time, 45 percent of middle school and 49 percent of high school students said they don’t feel they matter in their communities.